BananaCrystal/bananacrystal-payment-gateway/README.txt

 = How do I start accepting payments using BananaCrystal?

-To learn more go to https://www.bananacrystal.com/business/
+To learn more, go to https://www.bananacrystal.com/business/

 = Where do I get my store username? =